 Watch this short video as Christopher Tan, CEO of Providend, shares a personal experience on this topic.

 Hello everyone.
 Thank you very much for watching this video clip.
-We hope that through this sharing, we will be able to share some of our thinking and leave some food for thought and maybe make small impact to your financial and non-financial life.
+We hope that through this sharing, we will be able to share some of our thinking and leave some food for thought and maybe make a small impact on your financial and non-financial life.

 Today, I want to share with all of us a story that happened to me many years back.